Building major scales

 Whole - Whole - Half - Whole - Whole - Whole - Half

 You can use the Tonic buttons to shift (or transpose) the scale to a different tonic.
 Notice that the pattern of whole and half steps (shown by the circles on the piano keys) never changes.

-(Note: People who are familiar with a piano keyboard are sometimes confused that adjacent notes aren't necessarily differently colored keys.
+(Note: People who aren't familiar with a piano keyboard are sometimes confused that adjacent notes aren't necessarily differently colored keys.
 For example, the distance between E and F (and also B and C) is a half step, even though they're both white notes):

 The "spelling" of notes

 As you change tonics, notice that notes are sometimes written with flats and sometimes with sharps.
 There are a few simple rules that explain the right spelling for every note in a major scale:

 - The pattern of half and whole steps is always Whole - Whole - Half - Whole - Whole - Whole - Half

 - In order to maintain this half/whole pattern, some notes will need ♭s or ♯s in every major scale (except C major).